dropshark/dropshark/README.txt

    site ID.
 Example http://mysite.com/dropshark/collect?key= 50e7b4ca-3576-435e-8ead-523ee9d4054e.

- * Configure Elysia Cron (https://www.drupal.org/project/elysia_cron) to invoke the DropShark module's hook_cron() implementation as often as you wish.

-Also, you may disable the core cron functionality (including Elysia Cron) by setting a variable `variable_set('dropshark_cron', FALSE);`.
+Also, you may disable the core cron functionality via the "cron" element in the `dropshark.settings` configuration to `false`.
+There is no UI mechanism to set this, but it may be controlled by importing a config file with the desired value or setting via drush.

 TROUBLESHOOTING
 ---------------